Anti-Mormonism: Protests

-Protesters have been visible as "street preachers" at LDS General Conferences, outside of LDS pageants, and temples.
-At the recently constructed Sacramento temple, for example, protesters dispersed pamphlets to visitors who came to take a guided tour.
+Protesters have been visible as "street preachers" at LDS General Conferences, outside of LDS pageants, and Mormon temples.
+At the Sacramento California Temple, for example, protesters distributed pamphlets to visitors who came to take a guided tour.
 They also held up signs directing people to websites critical of the LDS Church.
 Notably, protesters also made an appearance at the 2002 Winter Olympics in Salt Lake City.
-One group that actively organizes peaceful protests, a non-profit organization called Mormonism Research Ministry, insists that its activities are not "anti-Mormon".
+One group that actively organizes peaceful protests is the Mormonism Research Ministry, a non-profit organization that insists its activities are not "anti-Mormon".

-Our goal at MRM is not to be antagonistic.
-In fact, whenever a representative of MRM speaks publicly on this subject, we often emphasize how Christians should reflect a Christ-like attitude when sharing their faith.
-We must be firm in our convictions but compassionate and patient as well. ...
-It is true that, just as some Mormons want nothing more than to ridicule and insult those with whom they disagree, some Christians have done the same.
-This is wrong and always will be wrong.

-Some other individuals have been seen throwing copies of the Book of Mormon on the ground, stepping on them, and portray using temple garments, which LDS hold sacred, as toilet tissue, and other similarly offensive actions.
-However, nearly every evangelical ministry, including those that actively challenge truth claims of Mormonism, vehemently condemns this sort of offensive and belligerent behavior, and further object to being placed in the same category as those few who engage in such behavior.
+Some other individuals have been seen throwing copies of the Book of Mormon on the ground, stepping on them, and portraying using temple garments, which Latter-day Saints hold sacred, as toilet tissue, and other similarly offensive actions.
+However, nearly every evangelical ministry, including those that actively challenge the truth claims of Mormonism, vehemently condemns this offensive and belligerent behavior and further objects to being placed in the same category as those few who engage in such behavior.
 As a result of organized protests at Mormon events, a number of Latter-day Saints, and even non-Mormons, have begun to counter-demonstrate at events (by singing hymns, for example).

 Secular anti-Mormonism

-Opposition to Mormonism has been more prominent in the 21st century from New Atheism perspectives.
-Richard Dawkins, Bill Maher and John Dehlin are among those who more prominent individuals who have used media appearances or podcasts to oppose the Institutional LDS Church and its doctrines and policies.
+Opposition to Mormonism has been more prominent in the 21st century from atheist perspectives.
+Richard Dawkins, Bill Maher, and John Dehlin are among the more prominent individuals who have used media appearances or podcasts to oppose the Institutional LDS Church and its doctrines and policies.
+The Mormon church has been associated by some members of the left as being part of the Christian right, leading to additional dissatisfaction, and the Mormon church's active stance against same-sex marriage has led to criticism from LGBT groups and occasional destruction/defacement of property.
+The Republican Party's nomination of Mormon candidate Mitt Romney for president in 2012 may have increased anti-Mormonism on the left, with the percentage of liberals stating they would not vote for a Mormon for president skyrocketing from 21% in 2007 to 40% in 2012, surpassing even evangelical Christians.